 Agios Antonios Gorge – Patsos Gorge

-This gorge, known by both names, is also in the Rethymnon region.
+Patsos gorge, also known by Agios Antonios Gorge, is also in the Rethymnon region.
 We are adding it here because, at just 2 kilometers long and a change in elevation of 240 meters, it is among the most accessible hikes and also good if you don’t have a full day for a hike

 The path runs by a river and is shady and lush – a wonderful choice for a refreshing short hike on a warm day.
 There are also places to rest, and even a birdwatching post.